 - Structured data MUST appear on the correct page.
 The entire point of structured data is to make sure that users can easily find the keywords and content they are looking for.
-This means that you cannot just throw up all of your structured data coding on you main home page, in hopes that people will be able to navigate themselves.
-The data needs to be present on the specific page that it is relevant for.
+This means that you cannot just throw up all of your structured data coding on your main home page, hoping that people will be able to navigate themselves.
+The data needs to be present on the specific page for which it is relevant.

 - Do NOT be misleading.
-Just because structured data is important for SERPs does not mean it takes priority in any way to the actual content on your page.
-IF search bots notice a conflict between what is in your structured data objects and the content on your page, you can bet that your SEO will be penalized.
+Just because structured data is important for search engine results pages does not mean it takes priority in any way to the actual content on your page.
+If search bots notice a conflict between what is in your structured data objects and the content on your page, you can bet that your SEO ranking will be penalized.
 Long story short — do not be misleading and certainly do not try to cheat the system.
-No one wants a misleading search experience and neither do SERPs.
+No one wants a misleading search experience, and neither do the search engine results pages.

 So What Can You Mark Up?

-What are your thoughts on structured data after learning more?
+What are your thoughts on structured data after learning more about how it can help you appear on search engine results pages?
 Let us know your thoughts in the comments section below.